VIRTUAL EARTH PRODUCTS

 Note: The paragraphs that follow contain several links to Wikipedia articles.
 Readers with Google Earth can click on the coordinates in some of these articles, then click on "Find this location" with Google Earth.

-This page was last updated on 24 June 2007, but most of it was researched and written earlier.
+Some updates to this page were added on 13 March 2009, but most of it was researched and written in 2007 or earlier.
 If any reader finds more recent imagery or terrain updates that are relevant to this page, please tell me!

 Google Earth